LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Search Placement

-Whilst building the header and navbar, I wanted the search box to be appear and disapear via a toggle button.
+Whilst building the header and navbar, I wanted the search box to appear and disapear via a toggle button.
 However, I only wanted this to apply to small screens; on medium screens (768px) upwards, I wanted the search box to remain visible in the header.
 I initially tried to achieve this with jQuery applying jQuery UI effects to achieve a smooth dropdown transition.
 The problem I encountered here was getting the search box to not be visible by default on small screens but always be visible on large screens.

 I added the classes "d-none" and "d-md-block" to the #nav-search element.
 This ensure that the elements initial state was correct.
 However, getting jQuery to override the "d-none" class on small screens was a challenge.
 I tried chaining toggle effects with toggling classes too to add/remove the "d-none" class.
 However, this meant the transition was not smooth; the element would show after the effect had been applied or be hidden before the effect had been applied.

 I ended up utilising [Bootstrap's collapse](https://getbootstrap.com/docs/5.0/components/collapse/) component to reach a solution.
-Applying the "collapse" class to the #nav-search meant I could control have it hidden by default but toggle it's visibility using the #search-button element in the header.
+Applying the "collapse" class to the #nav-search meant I could have it hidden by default but toggle it's visibility using the #search-button element in the header.
 I changed the #search-button to a button rather than a div to ensure semantic rules were followed and then applied some Bootstrap classes and custom CSS to achieve the desired styling.
-Finally, I after the "collapse" class, I added the class "d-md-block" to the #nav-search element.
+Finally, after the "collapse" class, I added the class "d-md-block" to the #nav-search element.
 The reason for this is to ensure that it is always visible on medium screens upwards.
 Whilst the visibility of this can still be toggled by the #search-button, this element is hidden on medium screens upwards so it cannot be clicked.

 ![Navbar search functionality](media/readme/gifs/navbar-search.gif)